Introduction

 sudo apt-get install pgloader

 6. Text Editor: You’ll need a text editor to create and modify files, including SQL scripts.
 You can use any text editor of your choice.
 Some popular text editors include VS Code, Sublime Text, and Atom.
-I personally prefer VS Code, but you can use any text editor you like as long as it doesn’t attempt to format the document.
+I prefer VS Code, but you can use any text editor you like if it doesn’t attempt to format the document.

 By meeting these prerequisites, you’ll be well-prepared to follow along with the process of transferring data from a MySQL database to your system using Docker, mysqldump, and pgloader.
-Make sure to check that each of the prerequisites is installed and working correctly before starting the process.
+Ensure that each prerequisite is installed and working correctly before starting the process.

 Process